Social media: Debate over use by young people

 Whether to restrict the use of phones and social media among young people has been debated since smartphones became ubiquitous.
 A study of Americans aged 12–15, reported that teenagers who used social media over three hours/day doubled their risk of negative mental health outcomes, including depression and anxiety.
 Platforms have not tuned their algorithms to prevent young people from viewing inappropriate content.
 A 2023 study of Australian youth reported that 57% had seen disturbingly violent content, while nearly half had regular exposure to sexual images.
 Further, youth are prone to misuse social media for cyberbullying.

-As result, phones have been banned from some schools, and some schools in the US have blocked social media websites.
+As result, phones have been banned from some schools, and in the US some schools have blocked social media websites.

 Intense discussions are taking place regarding the imposition of certain restrictions on children's access to social media.
 It is argued that using social media at a young age brings with it many problems.
-For example, according to a survey conducted by Ofcom, the media regulator in the UK, 22% of children aged 8-17 lie about being over 18 on social media.
+For example, according to a survey conducted by Ofcom, the media regulator in the UK, 22% of children aged 8–17 lied about being over 18 on social media.
 According to a system implemented in Norway, more than half of nine-year-olds and the vast majority of 12-year-olds spend time on social media.
-A series of measures have begun to be taken across Europe to prevent the risks caused by such problems.
+A series of measures, which can be categorized into parental responsibility and online service provider responsibility, have begun to be taken to prevent the risks caused by such problems.
 The countries that have taken concrete steps in this regard are Norway and France.
 Since June 2023, France has started requiring social media platforms to verify the ages of their users and to obtain parental consent for those under the age of 15.
 In Norway, there is a minimum age requirement of 13 to access social media.
-The Online Safety Law in the UK has given social media platforms until mid-2025 to strengthen their age verification systems.
+The Online Safety Law in the UK gave social media platforms until mid-2025 to strengthen their age verification systems.
+Building on a framework for age or functionality restrictions already established by UK law and parliamentary action, the UK government announced in June 2024 that it would ban social media for under-16s as a child-safety measure, planning to use an Australia-style model.